 LMAO = laughing my a** off (swear word for bum!)

 Over the past couple of years, I’ve seen various ways students laugh in their own language.
 Do not write these letters when you want to write laughter in English:

 These are JUST LETTERS in English!
-They have absolutely NOT meaning in English.
+They have absolutely NO meaning in English.
 No one will understand that this is supposed to be laughter.